 Once the beef is tender, remove from the juice and set aside.
 Strain the juice into a saucepan and bring to a simmer.
 Skim any fat or particles that may rise to the surface.
 Reduce the liquid by 1/4 while continuing to skim the surface.
 Once reduced, strain the liquid and set aside until ready to serve.

 Serve with Portobello Mushrooms and Lentils.

 Remove the stems and gills from mushrooms.
 Brush each liberally with olive oil and season with salt and pepper.
 Grill the mushrooms over moderate temperature, just until tender, about 3 minutes on each side.
 Slice the cooked mushrooms into 1/4-inch slices and then toss with about 2 teaspoons of olive oil and thyme.

 Pick over the lentils to check for stones and other debris.
 Place lentils into sauce pan and cover with cold water.
 Quickly bring to a simmer and then strain and cool.
 Return lentils to pan and cover them with water.
 Bring to a boil and simmer until tender, about 15 to 20 minutes.
 Strain and spread them into one layer on a sheet tray.
 Set aside and reserve at room temperature.
 Cut the celery, carrot, and the leek into brunoise, and place in large mixing bowl.
 Add the still warm lentils to the mixture, toss evenly and briefly refrigerate.
 Whisk together the mustard, vinegar, and olive oil then toss with cooled lentil/vegetable mixture.
 Add the speck and chopped parsley.
 Reserve the mixture until ready to serve.

 This recipe was provided by a chef, restaurant or culinary professional.
 It has not been tested for home use.

-Recipe courtesy of Plump Jack, Deer Valley Resort, Lake Tahoe, CA
+Recipe courtesy of Plump Jack Cafe and Bar, Deer Valley Resort, Lake Tahoe, CA